About the Yale Film Archive

-Our mission: Fostering a robust film culture at Yale through collection, preservation, access, and exhibition.
+The Yale Film Archive's mission is to advance film culture and support teaching, learning, and research at Yale through collection, preservation, access, and exhibition.

-The Yale Film Study Center pursues its mission by building and maintaining an archive of 35mm, 16mm, 8mm, and Super 8mm film prints and negatives; maintaining a growing collection of media in a variety of video formats (including DVD, Blu-ray, VHS, and LaserDiscs); providing on-site viewing facilities; supporting the use of film in teaching and learning through classroom showings and individual research; performing film conservation and preservation work; and presenting screenings and related events to the Yale community and the public.
+We pursue our mission by building and maintaining a collection of media in a variety of film and video formats; providing on-site viewing facilities; supporting classroom showings and individual research; performing film conservation and preservation work; and presenting screenings and related events to the Yale community and the public.

-An Associate of the International Federation of Film Archives (FIAF), the Yale Film Study Center traces its roots to film collections at Yale dating back to the 1960s, including the historic archives of a number of prominent film collectors.
-We now have more than 5,000 35mm and 16mm prints in our film archive and more than 33,000 assets in our video collection.
-We also have a small but growing screenplay collection.
+A Member of the International Federation of Film Archives (FIAF), the Yale Film Archive traces its roots to film collections at Yale dating back to the 1960s.
+We now have more than 8,000 film elements in our film collection—including the archives of many prominent film collectors and hundreds of unique 35mm and 16mm prints and original negatives—and more than 50,000 assets in our video collection.

-Our collection development strategy is motivated by a desire to meet the teaching and learning needs of all Yale students and faculty working with film.
-We strive to expand and strengthen our robust general collection, which includes works across a wide range of genres and from over 150 countries, while also deepening the collection in key research areas in consultation with Yale faculty.
-We welcome acquisition requests and inquiries about ways the Film Study Center can support individual research interests.
-Decisions regarding acquisitions are based primarily on academic needs, with priority given to current-year courses and active research projects.
+Our collection development strategy is motivated by a desire to meet the teaching, learning, and research needs of all Yale students and faculty working with film.
+We strive to expand and strengthen our diverse general collection, which includes works across a wide range of genres and from over 160 countries, while also deepening the collection in key research areas in consultation with Yale faculty.